JeffersonLab/solid_release/howto.md

 # Introduction
 --------------------
-we run [solid_gemc](https://github.com/JeffersonLab/solid_gemc) using container and singularity/apptainer.
+we run [solid_gemc](https://github.com/JeffersonLab/solid_gemc) using apptainer (formerly singularity) container.
 Currently we install solid_gemc outside the container  [jeffersonlab/jlabce](https://hub.docker.com/r/jeffersonlab/jlabce/tags/) which has gemc and geant4 inside

 Because we running on the code in container, it doesn't really matter which machine to run it. but practically it still depends on existing files on disks.
-So henceforth, I **refer "ifarm" to jlab ifarm machines and any machine with access to /group/solid and refer "standalone machine" to any machine without access to /group/solid**
+So henceforth, I **use "ifarm" to refer to jlab ifarm computers and any computer with access to /group/solid and use "standalone computer" to refer to any computer without the access**

-The best way to run it is on jlab ifarm. you can run it in batch mode to produce files and submit farm jobs or with graphic mode.
-(The best way to run graphoc is through vnc, refer to  https://hallaweb.jlab.org/wiki/index.php/Ifarm_graphic_mode)
+The best way to run it is on jlab ifarm. you can run it in batch mode to produce output files with farm jobs or in graphic mode.
+If you are inside jlab network, you can run it on ifarm in graphic mode directly after "ssh -XY ifarm".
+Otherwise, the best way is to enter jlab network through [vnc](https://hallaweb.jlab.org/wiki/index.php/Ifarm_graphic_mode), and then run it on ifarm.

 # run solid_gemc with graphic mode
 --------------------